 The Commission recognizes that chemical pollution and siltation adversely affect water quality, biological productivity and coastal recreation.
+Therefore, the Commission imposes Special Condition Four requiring the implementation of specific best management practices to protect water quality.
 The proposed work is located near coastal waters that support both sensitive species and public recreational activities.
 The storage or placement of construction material, debris, or waste in a location where it could be discharged into coastal waters would result in an adverse effect on the marine environment.
 Therefore, it is important that the work be performed in a manner that avoids or minimizes adverse impacts to water quality and marine resources.

-In order to minimize adverse construction impacts, the Commission imposes Special Condition Four to require the implementation of best management practices.
-The condition requires the proper storage of construction materials and the implementation of spill prevention and control measures.
+In order to minimize adverse construction impacts, the Commission requires the proper storage of construction materials and the implementation of spill prevention and control measures.
 Only as conditioned to protect the marine habitat from adverse construction impacts does the proposed project comply with the marine resource and sensitive habitat provisions of the Coastal Act.